What is web analytics?

 What are they?

-These are the “big picture” figures offering a great overview of your site.
+These are the “big picture” figures offering a great overview of your website.
 Values such as overall traffic, page views and visit duration offer the need-to-know numbers, a great start for web analytics.

 How can I use them?